 Flight 4 would deliver two "mass mover" rovers, two 2000-kilogram mobile laboratory trailers, and a 1000-kilogram lunar resource utilization pilot plant.
 The rovers would tow the mobile labs up to 200 kilometers from the base on selenologic excursions lasting up to five days.
-The mobile labs would carry instruments for microscopic imaging, elemental and mineral analysis, and subsurface ice detection.
-They would also carry a radio sounder for exploring beneath the lunar surface, stereo cameras, and a soil auger or core tube for drilling up to two meters deep.
-The first-generation lunar resource utilization Pilot Plant would process 10,000 kilograms of regolith per year to yield oxygen, silicon, iron, aluminum, titanium, magnesium, and calcium.
+The mobile labs would carry instruments for microscopic imaging, elemental and mineral analysis, and subsurface ice detection, stereo cameras, and a soil auger or core tube for drilling up to two meters deep.
+The first-generation lunar resource utilization pilot plant would process 10,000 kilograms of regolith per year to yield oxygen, silicon, iron, aluminum, titanium, magnesium, and calcium.

-Long-term occupation of the moon would begin with Flight 9, a crew sortie mission that would deliver a four-person construction team.
-A three-person construction team would join them on Flight 10, bringing the total base population to seven.
+Long-term occupation of the Moon would begin with Flight 9, a crew sortie mission that would deliver a four-person construction team.
+Flight 10 would see three more astronauts join the construction team, bringing the total base population to seven.
 The OTV pilots for these flights would return to Earth alone after the construction teams undocked and landed at the base in their respective LEMs.

 Using the mass mover rovers, the base crew would unload the Logistics Landers and join together the base components.
 The completed base would provide seven astronauts with 2000 cubic feet of living space per person.
 They would attach the Lab, Hab, and Resource Modules to the Interface Module, then would link the resource utilization pilot plant to the Lab Module.